Guidance for landlords of private housing

 - a valid landlord’s gas safety certificate

-- a valid electrical installation condition report (EICR).
-See the guide for landlords: electrical safety standards in the private rented sector on GOV.UK
+- a valid electrical installation condition report (EICR) – check GOV.UK’s guide for landlords: electrical safety standards in the private rented sector

-- a minimum standard of fire detection.
-There is guidance on smoke and carbon monoxide alarm regulations on GOV.UK
+- a minimum standard of fire detection – there is guidance on smoke and carbon monoxide alarm regulations on the GOV.UK website

 - provide all tenants with government guidance on how to rent a safe home

-- check that all tenants have a right to rent.
-There is guidance on how to check your tenants have the right to rent on GOV.UK
+- check that all tenants have a right to rent – read the GOV.UK guidance on how to check your tenants have the right to rent

-- ensure that rent deposits from tenants are protected in a tenancy deposit scheme.
-There is guidance on tenancy deposit protection on GOV.UK
+- ensure that rent deposits from tenants are protected in a tenancy deposit scheme – there is guidance on tenancy deposit protection on the GOV.UK website

 - understand that the Tenant Fees Act bans most letting fees and caps tenancy deposits paid by tenants in the private rented sector in England

-- make sure the property has a central heating system that is in full working order.
-It must be controllable and will maintain an internal temperature of 21 degrees Celsius throughout the property when the external temperature is below freezing point
+- make sure the property has a central heating system that is in full working order – it must be controllable and will maintain an internal temperature of 21°C throughout the property when the external temperature is below freezing point

 - provide tenants with your contact details so that they can report any problems or disrepair to you or the managing agent

 - provide tenants with a minimum notice period of at least 24 hours when you wish to enter your property